 If you'd rather have more RAM rather than higher performance RAM, be prepared for a much more significant increase in price—and the benefits of 32GB are only available if you're running workloads that need more than 16GB.
 There's no binary right/wrong answer to the question of speed vs. capacity, but most users will see more benefit from faster RAM, at least once we're at the 16GB level.
 For more tips, check our best DDR4 RAM article.

 By moving to a full 1TB NVMe SSD, you'll have room for a vast gaming library in addition to your Windows folder and a few apps—watch out for those 100GB games, though!
 Once you get used to loading games off an SSD, it's painful to go back to a traditional hard drive.
 We don't want any of you to feel pain with a $2,000 PC.

 The Samsung 970 Evo delivers sequential read speeds of up to 3,400MB/s and write speeds of 2,500MB/s (that's megabytes per second).
 It's not quite as fast as the more expensive 970 Pro line, or some exotic PCIe flash solutions, but you likely won't notice the difference.
 More importantly, you won't be spending a whole lot of time looking at loading screens.

-We're big fans (pun totally intended) of AIO liquid coolers, but want something a bit better than Cooler Master's Hyper 212 Evo for this build, so we've opted for the MasterLiquid ML240R.
+We're big fans (pun intended) of AIO liquid coolers, but want something a bit better than Cooler Master's Hyper 212 Evo for this build, so we've opted for the MasterLiquid ML240R.
 It's reasonably easy to install as far as liquid cooling goes, and it works well.

-Alternative AIO cooelrs are also plentiful: NZXT's Kraken X52 (240mm) and Kraken X42 (120mm), or Corsair's H80i v2, H100i v2, and H110i are equally viable.
-And, yes, if you need it we have a guide to the best CPU coolers in 2019.
+Alternative AIO coolers are also plentiful: NZXT's Kraken X52 (240mm) and Kraken X42 (120mm), or Corsair's H80i v2, H100i v2, and H110i are equally viable.
+And, yes, if you need it, we had a guide to the best CPU coolers in 2020.